mantik-ai/tutorials/tutorials/containers/README.md

-# Create apptainer images from docker
+# Create apptainer images from Docker

 **NOTE:** This tutorial is also valid for [singularity](https://sylabs.io/singularity/).
 For more information on the transition from singularity to apptainer, [see here](https://www.linuxfoundation.org/press-release/new-linux-foundation-project-accelerates-collaboration-on-container-systems-between-enterprise-and-high-performance-computing-environments/).